 Home Realm ID Enter the identifier of the home realm.
 This is the network to which the Communications Broker SIP proxy (B2BUA) is logically connected.
 If configured, this field must correspond to a valid identifier field entry in a realm-config.
 Init Timer Enter the initial timeout value in milliseconds for a response to an INVITE request, and it applies to any SIP request in UDP.
 In RFC 3261, this value is also referred to as TIMER_T1.
 The default is 500 .
-The valid range is:

-• Minimum-0

-• Maximum-99999999

-Max Timer Enter the maximum transmission timeout (T2) for SIP in milliseconds.
+The valid range is: • Minimum-0 • Maximum-999999999 Max Timer Enter the maximum transmission timeout (T2) for SIP in milliseconds.
 When sending SIP over UDP, a re-transmission timer is used.
-If the timer expires and the message is re-transmitted, the re-transmission timer is then set to twice the previous value (but will not exceed the maximum timer value).
+If the time expires and the message is re-transmitted, the re-transmission timer is then set to twice the previous value (but will not exceed the maximum timer value).
 Using the default values of 500 milliseconds and 4000 milliseconds, the re-transmission timer is 0.5, then 1, 2, and finally 4.
 The incrementing continues until the transmission expire timer activates.
-The default is 4000.
-The valid range is:

-• Minimum-0

-• Maximum-99999999

-Trans Expire Enter the transaction expire timeout value (Timer B) in seconds to set the time for SIP transactions to live.
+The default is 4000 .
+The valid range is: • Minimum-0 • Maximum-999999999 Trans Expire Enter the transaction expire timeout value (Timer B) in seconds to set the time for SIP transactions to live.
 The same value is used for Timers D, F, H and J. The default is 32 .
-The valid range is:
+The valid range is: Minimum-0

-• Minimum-0

-• Maximum-99999999

 Initial Inv Trans Expire Enter the default transaction timeout value (expressed in seconds) used exclusively for initial INVITE transactions.
 Minimum-0 Maximum-999999999 Invite Expire Enter the invite expire timeout value (Timer C) in seconds to indicate the time for SIP client transaction will live after receiving a provisional response.
 The default is 180 .
-The valid range is: Minimum-0 Maximum-999999999 Session Max Life Limit Enter the maximum amount of time in seconds of a session.
+The valid range is: • Minimum-0 • Maximum-999999999 Session Max Life Limit Enter the maximum amount of time in seconds of a session.
 An additional, special case value of "Unlimited", is the highest possible value.
-Minimum-0 (default) Maximum-2073600 Unlimited Inactive Dynamic Conn Enter the inactive dynamic connection value in seconds to set the time limit for inactive dynamic connections.
+Minimum-0 (default) • Maximum-2073600 Unlimited Inactive Dynamic Conn Enter the inactive dynamic connection value in seconds to set the time limit for inactive dynamic connections.
 If the connection between the SIP proxy and a session agent is dynamic (for example, through dTCP), and the connection has been idle for the amount of time specified here, the SIP proxy breaks the connection.
 Idle is defined as not transporting any traffic.
 The default value is 32.
-The valid range is: Minimum-0 Maximum-999999999 Ontions Setting this parameter to 0 disables this parameter.
+The valid range is: Minimum-0 Maximum-999999999 Note: Setting this parameter to 0 disables this parameter.
 Options Enter the option syntax for the option.
 Add more options, separated by a comma.
 ENUM SAG Match Select to enable ENUM session agent group matching.
 Refer Source Agent Routing The refer-source-agent-routing setting is applicable to REFER scenarios like Unattended Transfer, Attended Transfer with fresh INVITE and Attended Transfer with re-INVITE.
 Use this attribute to define the routing table look-up preferences based on source-agent, whether it is the call originator or the referring agent.
-This is specifically for terminating REFER scenario, and works only when the Refer Call Transfer parameter to the applicable Session Agent or Use this attribute to define the routing table look-up preferences based on source-agent, whether it is the call originator or the referring agent.
-This is specifically for terminating REFER scenario, and works only whe
+This is specifically for terminating REFER scenario, and works only wher the Refer Call Transfer parameter to the applicable Session Agent or Realm, and Dyn Refer Term in the applicable Realm are enabled.